Encountering Nature and the Nature of Things

 - Guided explorations — the senses and sense experience; the qualities of the living world; the process of knowing and the experience of thinking; methods of phenomenological inquiry; understanding the nature and power of abstract thought

-- study texts to deepen the understanding of phenomena-based contextual science
+- Text studies to deepen the understanding of phenomena-based contextual science

 - Artistic work to heighten our faculties of perception and imagination